GenieFramework/Genie.jl/docs/src/tutorials/4-1--Developing_MVC_Web_Apps.md

 julia> GenieAuthentication.install(@__DIR__)
 ```

-The plugin has created a create table migration that we need to run UP:
+The plugin has created a create table migration that we need to run `UP`:

 ```julia
 julia> SearchLight.Migration.up("CreateTableUsers")